yshanyes/CPSC-2019-QRS-Detection-and-HR-Estimation/README.md

 ## Contents
 This code uses two main scripts to train the model and test the data:

-* `train_cv.py` is used to train model .
+* `train_cv.py` is used to train model with five folds cross validation.
-* `cpsc2019_score.py` is used to test model .
+* `cpsc2019_score.py` is used to test model through feeding test data into data folder.

-Check the code in these files for the input and output formats for the `train_model` and `driver` scripts.

-To create and save your model, you should edit `train_12ECG_classifier.py` script.
-Note that you should not change the input arguments of the `train_12ECG_classifier` function or add output arguments.
-The needed models and parameters should be saved in a separated file.
-In the sample code, an additional script, `get_12ECG_features.py`, is used to extract hand-crafted features.

-To run your classifier, you should edit the `run_12ECG_classifier.py` script, which takes a single recording as input and outputs the predicted classes and probabilities.
-Please, keep the formats of both outputs as they are shown in the example.
-You should not change the inputs and outputs of the `run_12ECG_classifier` function.
+This is only part of the code, and the entire solution code will be coming soon.

 ## Use

 You can run this code by installing the requirements and running

+- training

     python train_cv.py

+- prediction

+    python cpsc2019_score.py

 The [CPSC 2019 webpage](http://2019.icbeb.org/Challenge.html) provides a training database with data files and a description of the contents and structure of these files.

 ## Submission

-The `driver.py`, `get_12ECG_score.py`, and `get_12ECG_features.py` scripts must be in the root path of your repository.
-If they are inside a folder, then the submission will be unsuccessful.
+The CPSC 2019 webpage provides the sample python entry.

 ## Details